 Experience some of the world’s remote locations in a uniquely immersive exhibition of sound and vision.
 Across four programs, Super Field brought together 19 artists exploring a range of social, economic and environmental concerns affecting isolated regions and communities.

-The artists in Super Field engage in deep field research.
-They create site-responsive works generated from a prolonged engagement with environments and communities.
+The artists in Super Field engaged in deep field research.
+They created site-responsive works generated from a prolonged engagement with environments and communities.

-Investigating these issues, Super Field comprises four programs that change throughout the exhibition, inviting you to visit different geographic regions each time:
+Investigating these issues, Super Field comprised four programs that changed throughout the exhibition, inviting you to visit different geographic regions each time:

 1) High Country: The Australian Alps (8 - 22 December 2017)